LwbXc/DPBL/README.md

 ```
 Specifically, the details of each sub-directory or file are as follows:
 + `./config.json` defines the hyperparameters about the number of embedding table entries, the minimum length and the maximum length of user behavior sequences
-+ `./main.py`: the main function to pre-train Uberl and to infer on test datasets
++ `./main.py`: the main function to pre-train DPBL and to infer on test datasets
 + `./data` is the directory to put datasets
 + `./save` is the directory to save model parameters
 + `./logs` is the directory for log files
-+ `./uberl` is the implementation of the proposed Uberl
++ `./dpbl` is the implementation of the proposed DPBL
   + `./dataset` contains our dataloaders
-  + `./model` implements the two-stage attention-based architecture of Uberl
+  + `./model` implements the two-stage attention-based architecture of DPBL
-  + `./trainer`: how we optimize Uberl with two contrastive learning strategies
+  + `./trainer`: how we optimize DPBL with two contrastive learning strategies
 + `./classifier` is the classifier for downstream tasks
   + `./model` implements a simple classifier, the corresponding dataloader and optimizer
   + `./classifier.py` is the main function to train the classifier and to infer on test datasets